NielsSteensma/Dhalang/README.md

 end
 ```

-To return the PNG from a Rails controller you can do the following:
+To return a PNG from a Rails controller you can do the following:
 ```
 def example_controller_method
     binary_png = Dhalang::Screenshot.get_from_url_as_png("https://www.google.com")